 A frequent question that comes up with online sellers is if they should invest in a thermal label printer to end constant purchases of printer ink, or just stick with a versatile laser printer that can handle multiple tasks.
+Here, we’ll cover a little of the laser printer vs thermal printer debate.

 To help you decide, we’ve taken two solid performing printers: One thermal, the Dymo 4xl, and one Laser, the HP LaserJet Pro M402n.
 I chose these two printers because they are both business focused, have a good price to performance ratio, and consistently have high reviews online.